Cascades transition in generalised two-dimensional turbulence: Problem Formulation

 where $T_E(k,t)$ and $T_\Omega(k,t)$ are the non-linear generalised energy and enstrophy transfers across $k$

-where the sum is performed over the Fourier modes with wavenumber amplitude $k$ in a shell of width $\Delta k = 2\pi / L$.
+where the sum is performed over the Fourier modes with wavenumber amplitude $k$ in a shell of width \final{$\Delta k=1$.}

-In general we cannot determine the direction of cascade of the two invariants unless there are special relations between the two like Eq. \eqref{eq:connection}.
-A generalised \cite{Fjortoft1953} argument on the directions of the cascades of two quadratic invariants has been reformulated by \cite{AlexakisBiferale2022}, which essentially states that
+In general we cannot determine the direction of cascade of two \vd{quadratic} invariants unless there are special relations between the two like Eq. \eqref{eq:connection}.
+A generalised \cite{Fjortoft1953} argument on the directions of the cascades of two quadratic invariants \vd{$A$ and $B$, with energy spectra $E_A(k)$ and $E_B(k)$, has been formulated by \cite{AlexakisBiferale2022}, which states that if there exists a constant $c > 0$ and an exponent $\beta > 0$, such that $E_A(k)$ and $E_B(k)$ satisfy: \begin{enumerate} \item $|E_A(k)| \leq c k^{-\beta} E_B(k)$, then $A$ cannot cascade forward, or \item $|E_B(k)| \leq c k^{\beta} E_A(k)$, then $B$ cannot cascade inversely. \end{enumerate} In other words, when $\alpha > 0$ then $E_G$ is transferred towards large scales while $\Omega_G$ is transferred towards small scales.
+The opposite is true when $\alpha < 0$.
+In appendix \ref{sec:bounds} we demonstrate this rigorously using mathematical inequalities on the dissipation rates of the generalised energy and enstrophy for positive and negative values of $\alpha$ separately.}